Table of Contents

 A unique feature it has is a wraparound hand guard to protect your top hand from any flying debris while cutting wood.
 However, it does lack safety features like a chain brake, but for the types of jobs that this tool is intended for, the risk of kickback is lower.

 A Manual Oiler gives you total control over the chain and bar oiling process and a Quick Chain Tensioner allows you to easily adjust the chain tightness without a separate tool.

 Perhaps you’re looking for an electric chainsaw that’s a bit more powerful than the last review.

 If so, this may be the exact model you’re after.

-This 16-inch chainsaw is perfect for first-time users and casual lumberjacks.
-If you have a lot of quick and easy jobs to tackle around the yard (e.g. clearing brush, trimming trees, cutting firewood), this makes a great go-to chainsaw.
+This popular 16-inch chainsaw is perfect for first-time users and casual lumberjacks.
+If you have a lot of quick and easy jobs to tackle around the yard (e.g. clearing brush, trimming small trees, cutting firewood), this makes a great go-to chainsaw.

 The best part of this machine is that it includes a Patented Auto-Tensioning Chain System that takes all of the guesswork out of tightening your saw’s chain.
 This prevents over-tightening and keeps it at the perfect tension for hundreds of cuts.